PaulAdamDavis/Precede/README.md

 - Author pages
 - Cover images
 - Posts
+    - Next & Previous post links
 - Pages
-- 404 page
+- Errors (i.e. 404 page)

-**Markup**

-- Favicon
-- Viewport tag with `width=device-width, initial-scale=1.0`

 ## License

-Precede is released under the MIT license, so you can do whatever you want, with no restrictions.
+Precede is released under the [MIT license](LICENSE), so you can do whatever you want, with no restrictions.